mmaitre314/vscode-aci/README.md

 Click on [Deploy to Azure](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fmmaitre314%2Fvscode-aci%2Frefs%2Fheads%2Fmain%2Fdeploy%2Fmain.azuredeploy.json), select a resource group and a resource name, click 'Review + Create', and finally click 'Create'.

 Once the deployment completes, open the Azure Container Instance, go to 'Settings > Containers > Logs', and find the device code to enter at https://microsoft.com/devicelogin .
 After logging in, refresh the logs to find the VS Code URL to open and connect to the container.
-It will begin with https://vscode.dev/ .
+It will begin with https://vscode.dev .

 ## Deployment Configuration

 ### Git

-To setup Git, fill in the 'Git Repo URL' field of the deployment.
-The repo will be cloned to `/root/<repo-name>` in the container
+To clone a Git repo, fill in the 'Git Repo URL' field of the deployment.
+The repo will be cloned to `/root/<repo-name>` in the container.

 To clone a private Git repo from Azure DevOps (ADO), grant the Managed Identity in the Resource Group access to the ADO repo (for instance by adding it to an ADO Team).